Healthy Reads Blog | PartnerMD

 Written by Melissa Gifford | Sep 11, 2025

-Changing your primary care doctor isn’t always easy, especially if you’ve had a long-term relationship, recently moved, or are simply not getting the level of care you expect.
+Changing your primary care doctor isn’t always easy, especially if you’ve had a long-term relationship, recently moved, or feel like your current care no longer meets your needs.

-Maybe you're facing long wait times, short appointments, or a doctor who doesn’t take your concerns seriously.
-Or maybe your life has changed and you want a more proactive, prevention-focused approach.
+Maybe you're dealing with long wait times, rushed appointments, or a doctor who doesn’t fully listen.
+Or maybe your priorities have shifted and you want a more proactive, prevention-focused approach to your health.

 Whatever the reason, making the switch doesn’t have to feel confusing or disruptive.
 With the right approach, you can take back control of your healthcare and find a physician who aligns with your goals and values.

-At PartnerMD, we’ve helped thousands of patients navigate this transition.
-Based on 20+ years of experience, here are seven essential steps to make the process smooth and successful:
+At PartnerMD, we’ve helped thousands of patients navigate this transition over the past 20+ years.
+Here are seven essential steps to help you make the switch smoothly and successfully.

 Traditional Primary Care

-Traditional primary care is the most common type of practice.
-It is typically insurance-based, and physicians usually care for large patient panels (often 2,000+).
-Appointments may be short, and it's not unusual to wait days or weeks to be seen.
+Traditional primary care is the most common model.
+It is typically insurance-based, and physicians often manage large patient panels (2,000+ patients).
+Appointments are usually shorter, and wait times can stretch from days to weeks.

-Best for: Individuals who prioritize affordability and are comfortable with shorter visits and more standardized care delivery.
+Best for: Individuals who prioritize affordability and are comfortable with shorter visits and more standardized care.

 Concierge Medicine

-Concierge medicine is a membership-based model.
-It usually involves an annual fee in exchange for better access, longer visits, and a focus on preventive care.
-Doctors see fewer patients (around 400–600), which allows them to offer same- or next-day appointments, deeper relationships, and more proactive support.
+Concierge medicine is a membership-based model of care.
+It is sometimes also referred to as boutique or private medicine.
+Patients typically pay an annual fee in exchange for better access, longer visits, and a stronger focus on preventive care.

 Best for: People who want a long-term, personal relationship with their physician and value time, prevention, and convenience.